Luka (Prague Metro)

-Luka is a Prague Metro station on Line B. The station was opened on 11 November 1994 as part of the extension of Line B from Nové Butovice to Zličín.
+Luka (/cs/) is a Prague Metro station on Line B. The station was opened on 11 November 1994 as part of the extension of Line B from Nové Butovice to Zličín.
 It is located on Mukařovského street in the suburb of Stodůlky.

 Luka is a surface type station with an island platform and one staircase exit.
 The name, which literally means Meadows, is shared with the surrounding housing estate.